danforth-restorative/danforth-restorative.com/_posts/2021-01-19-rise-of-nonviolence–gandhi-king-wink-rosenberg.md

 Little did he know that he would soon play an active role in nonviolent resistance.
 After graduating seminary, King became a pastor in Montgomery Alabama, where he was appointed spokesperson for the protesters who organized the Montgomery bus boycotts.
 During this time, his mind was drawn back to Jesus' Sermon on the Mount and Gandhi's methods of nonviolent resistance, seeing how Jesus provided the spirit and Gandhi provided the methods.

+A few years later, [he would travel to India](https://kinginstitute.stanford.edu/encyclopedia/india-trip), to deepen his understanding of Gandhian Nonviolence and see its impact first-hand.

+> “Since being in India, I am more convinced than ever before that the method of nonviolent resistance is the most potent weapon available to oppressed people in their struggle for justice and human dignity.
+In a real sense, Mahatma Gandhi embodied in his life certain universal principles that are inherent in the moral structure of the universe, and these principles are as inescapable as the law of gravitation”

 #### Three Major Evils

 Dr King spoke of 3 types of violence that he worked against, calling them the **Three Major Evils**.
 Those evils are *racism*, *poverty*, and *militarism*.
 He saw them as inter-related, if we are to combat one of them, then we must combat them all.